 Marine debris is trash or other solid material, which enters oceans and often washes up on beaches.
 Research has indicated that more than 80% of marine debris comes from land based pollution.
 When it rains, trash left on the sidewalks and streets is washed into storm drains, which is then carried to the nearest waterway, and eventually flows into the ocean.

 ‘Often beach goers themselves are responsible and leave their litter lying around where it blows around and ends up in the sea.
 Ocean users, such as recreational and commercial fishermen, may lose or discard fishing materials and other debris overboard.
 Sometimes this is unintentional, other times deliberate.’

 Common forms of marine debris include plastic bags and cooldrink bottles, styrofoam containers from take-aways, nappies, cigarette butts, glass, clothing, tyres, rope, flotation devices, condoms, soda cans, pill bottles and film canisters.

 Marine debris is a symptom of a much larger water pollution problem caused by our everyday consumer lifestyle.
 Recognizing your role as part of the problem is the first step towards finding a solution.

 You can be part of the solution by making some basic lifestyle changes:

-- Reuseable bags: Bring re-useable bags to the grocery store.
+- Reusable bags: Bring reusable bags to the grocery store.

-- Reuseable containers: Pack your lunch in Tupperware containers that can be washed out, rather than plastic sandwich bags that must be thrown away.
+- Reusable containers: Pack your lunch in Tupperware containers that can be washed out, rather than plastic sandwich bags that must be thrown away.

 - Bring your own mug: Bring a reusable mug to the coffee shop, instead of getting a paper or Styrofoam to-go mug.